Top eLearning Tips Straight From the Experts [INFOGRAPHIC]

 “The e-Learning program must be easy to access and navigate or you will lose the learner before they can even start”.
 Don Eppert, Sara Lee.
 (Tweet This Quote!)

 What This Means for eLearning professionals: Try not confusing the learner.
 Think about what your target audience is searching for when entering your eLearning course.
-Being unable to proceed to the next section or having difficulties finding where to go next can create a frustrating experience and can lead to them abandoning the course.
-It’s very simple: learners want user-friendly and intuitive courses.
-This means you should ensure the course can be navigated and accessed easily ‘cause no matter how engaging the content or innovative the design, if the it isn’t this way, you’ll de-motivate your learners so much that they will just leave and never come back.
+This means you should ensure the course can be navigated and accessed easily because no matter how engaging the content, if the course navigation is confusing, you will lose learning begore they can even start.

 “Avoid corporate-ese…speak the language of your audience and use the least amount of words possible to make the point”.
 Nancy Heiser, Kimberly-Clark (Tweet This Quote!)